 Is it true that decaf coffee gives you more energy?

-To achieve the same level of energy as normal coffee, you’ll need to consume an excessive amount of decaffeinated coffee.
+To achieve the same energy level as normal coffee, you’ll need to consume an excessive amount of decaffeinated coffee.
 A ristretto, for example, contains between 60 and 80 mg of caffeine, providing you with plenty of energy for the next several hours.
 Decaf coffee contains so little caffeine that the same ristretto will only have 0.6 mg of caffeine.

 Is there caffeine in decaf coffee?